Sebazzz/sebazzz.github.io/_posts/2020-11-25-how-to-btt-skr-cr6-installation.md

 - According to the BTT repository, the USB-stick input of the BTT TFT is not functional yet.

 - *For full disclosure: Two components (D1 and Q2) on my SKR motherboard were faulty, causing a short when heating the hot end.
-At the moment I'm convinced this was just bad luck and I was able to (temporarily?) fix this myself by soldering.
+At the moment I'm convinced this was just bad luck and I was able to (temporarily?) fix this myself by replacing them and some solder work.
 I don't know if I got lucky or it is a testament to the design of this board that this hasn't caused a cascade failure.*

 ## Conclusion